-A 63-year-old woman developed severe hypertransaminasemia following use of Equisterol, an over-the-counter lipid-lowering product containing guggulsterol and red yeast rice extract, for 6 months.
-Symptoms normalized after equisterol was discontinued (18).
+- Hypertransaminasemia: In a 63-year-old woman following use of Equisterol, an over-the-counter lipid-lowering product containing guggulsterol and red yeast rice extract, for 6 months.
+Symptoms normalized after product was discontinued (18).

-A 62-year-old woman developed severe hepatitis following use of red yeast rice capsules for approximately 4 months before admission.
-Her condition improved after discontinuing red yeast rice (19).
+- Severe hepatitis: In a 62-year-old woman after use of red yeast rice capsules for 4 months.
+Condition improved after product was discontinued (19).

 - Acute liver injury: In a 64-year-old woman not on medications, and 6 weeks after starting a red yeast rice supplement to decrease cholesterol (27).